dandi/handbook/docs/61_dandi_authentication.md

 For the next steps in setting up authentication, you'll want to record the values created during [Obtaining your Oauth App creds](..60_initialize_vendors/#obtaining-your-oauth-app-credentials).

-## Creating "Sites" and "Social App" in DANDI Archive Admin Panel
+## Creating and Updating Objects in the DANDI Archive Admin Panel

+### Creating "Sites" and "Social App" Objects

 *In order to complete this step, you will need to have deployed an initial DANDI Archive API -- see here for more details [Creating the DANDI Archive API](../64_dandi_archive)